hiruna/N-Pad/README.md

 #N-Pad
-N-Pad is a basic JavaFX application that allows you to edit text files.
+N-Pad is a simple JavaFX application that allows you to edit text files.

 ###Version 1.0 (release)
 * Keyboard shortcuts added (Ctrl+S | Ctrl+T | Ctrl+M)